One of the cheapest ways to save a life is going away (EXTENDED VERSION)

 has been too generous with its foreign assistance without getting enough back in return, that aid money being spent abroad is better spent at home.

 But will Trump's America-first foreign policy wipe out years of progress against HIV around the globe?
+This is a question that John explores in his recent story in Science magazine.

 I talked to John about that reporting for an episode of The Indicator, including the monumental legacy of PEPFAR, the US President's emergency plan for AIDS relief.